maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

     - Ansible: This collection always supports the latest and second-latest release
     - To test roles, run while in the role you want to test:
       - `pip install -r requirements.txt`
-      - `ansible-galaxy install -r collections/requirements.yml`
+      - `ansible-galaxy collection install -r collections/requirements.yml`

 ### Make your changes